bem/bem-components/common.blocks/attach/attach.en.md

 Element for description rendering with no file selected.

-If a theme *simple* is not declared, the text mesage "no file selected" is used by default.
+If a theme *simple* is not declared, the text message "no file selected" is used by default.

 ### __file